What Is PKI? The Ultimate Guide to Public Key Infrastructure

 What Is PKI Used For?

 A PKI can be used for multiple applications, including Wi-Fi authentication, web application authentication, email security, and VPN.
-How your organization designs and uses the PKI depends largely on what your security needs are, which vendor you choose, or if you decide to construct your own.
-We have described below how each use case is tied to PKI:
+How your organization designs and uses the PKI depends largely on what your security needs are, which vendor you choose, and whether you decide to construct your own PKI.

-• Web Application Authentication: This is similar to Wi-Fi authentication where a user connecting to a web application will have their identity confirmed by the web application server.
+A user connecting to a web application will have their identity confirmed by the web application server, in a process similar to Wi-Fi authentication.
 Since the certificate is signed by the trusted CA, users can gain access to the application.

-• VPN Authentication: Since VPNs can grant access to critical information, certificates are a preferred method of authentication over passwords.
-Usually the root/Intermediate CA is stored on the Firewall and once the user is authenticated, a secure tunnel is created to access the network the user is trying to access.
+Since VPNs can grant access to critical information, certificates are preferred to passwords for authentication.
+Usually, the Root/Intermediate CA is stored on the Firewall and once the user is authenticated, a secure tunnel is created to access the network the user is trying to access.

 • Guarantee the origin of the message with the digital signature from the certificate